May 1st is the deadline for completed applications

 For more information or to apply for this course, please contact Dr. Bruce Douglas

 Other Course Offerings: Introductory high school and graduate–level courses are offered on an irregular basis, depending on expected enrollments.
-For more information about these offerings and opportunities for field learning experiences for high-school students and their teachers, adults, and professionals in industry, contact the Director, Bruce Douglas (email).
+For more information about these offerings and opportunities for field learning experiences for high-school students and their teachers, adults, and professionals in industry, contact the Associate Director for Academics, Bruce Douglas (email).

 Q. How much does a course cost?

 The total cost includes tuition, transportation fees, room and board, and miscellaneous field station fees.
 IU has a tiered tuition rate distinguishing between in-state and out-of-state students.
 Generous scholarship support is designed to offset out-of-state tuition costs.